Skip to content

 • Honest tool reviews of the AI dev stack (Claude Code, Cursor, v0, and whatever else shows up)

 Because accountability works.
-Announcing “I’ll build in public” means I can’t quietly abandon repo #8.
-And if even one other Indian dev looks at this and thinks “if this guy can ship, so can I” — that’s the whole point.
+Building in public means I can’t quietly close the repo and move on.
+And if even one other engineer sees this and thinks “I can do this too” — that’s the whole point.

 • GitHub: gabrubuilds — all the code, all the repos